SFDO-Tooling/CumulusCI/docs/cookbook.rst

 * Ensure that orgs/dev.json contains a valid scratch org definition file
 * Your project's workspace-config.json should have `"EnableTokenEncryption": false`
 * Once encryption is disabled, authorize DX to your Environment Hub org
-* Your packaging org should be connected to your keychain already, verify with `cumulusci2 org info packaging`
+* Your packaging org should be connected to your keychain already, verify with `cci org info packaging`
-* Run `cumulusci2 org scratch dev feature` to create the configuration for the scratch org in your cumulusci2 keychain.
-You should be able to run `cumulusci2 org info feature` to see the config.
+* Run `cci org scratch dev feature` to create the configuration for the scratch org in your cci keychain.
+You should be able to run `cci org info feature` to see the config.
-* Run `cumulusci2 org scratch dev beta` to create the configuration for the scratch org in your cumulusci2 keychain.
-You should be able to run `cumulusci2 org info beta` to see the config.
+* Run `cci org scratch dev beta` to create the configuration for the scratch org in your cci keychain.
+You should be able to run `cci org info beta` to see the config.

 Once your project is set up in CircleCI, add the following additional environment variables in addition to the ones listed above:

-* CUMULUSCI_CONNECTED_APP: The output from `cumulusci2 org connected_app`
+* CUMULUSCI_CONNECTED_APP: The output from `cci org connected_app`
-* CUMULUSCI_ORG_feature: The output from `cumulusci2 org info feature`, assuming you've already connected your feature org to your local toolbelt.
+* CUMULUSCI_ORG_feature: The output from `cci org info feature`, assuming you've already connected your feature org to your local toolbelt.
 * SFDX_HUB_ORG: The contents of ~/.appcloud/hubOrg.json
 * SFDX_CONFIG: The contents of ~/.appcloud/workspace_config.json